charitha22/hybf-cc23-artifact/README.md

 # CC'23 Artifact: "_HyBF: A Hybrid Branch Fusion Strategy for Code Size Reduction_"

+The artifact is publicly available [https://github.com/charitha22/hybf-cc23-artifact].
+We provide scripts that automate the installation and use of this artifact.

 ## Dependencies

 The default apt packages should be enough for Ubuntu >= 19.10.
 Default packages plus a pre-built cmake should work for Ubuntu >= 18.04.
 For older systems, you might have to satisfy the dependencies manually.